 After four pairs of HOKA ONE ONE – the brand that got me back into my running – I visited The Runners Shop in Randwick and was told my foot shape was perfect for the latest Brooks Glycerin 18.
-I was hesitant to divert from HOKA but coming out the Vanquish I just couldn’t find peace in the Clifton 6, so thought I’d give the Brooks a whirl.
+I was hesitant to divert from HOKA but coming out the Vanquish I just couldn’t find peace in the Clifton 6, so thought I’d give Brooks running shoes a whirl.

 On Cloudflow (Martin Dunk)

-On pride themselves on making lightweight trainers utilising the “clouds” that form the sole to do this.
+On pride themselves on making lightweight running shoes utilising the “clouds” that form the sole to do this.
 When running you get a soft landing and a responsive take off that makes for an all-round fast shoe.
-This is a great shoe for getting your training k’s in and even with the lightweight design is still very durable.
+This is a great running shoe for getting your training k’s in and even with the lightweight design is still very durable.
 The Cloudflows come in a number of different colour options so whether you want something to stand out on race day or an understated option that you can wear in town after training, they’ve got something for everyone.

 Hoka Clifton (Aleks Zids)

-When the rest of the world jumped on the “barefoot running” craze, Hoka One One went the other way developing “maximalist” shoes with more foam and extra cushion.
+When the rest of the world jumped on the “barefoot running” craze, Hoka One One went the other way developing “maximalist” running shoes with more foam and extra cushion.
 Barefoot running is more or less dead, but these maximalist shoes are here to stay and Hoka is the leader.

 The Clifton is Hoka’s signature model, offering an incredibly luxurious feeling underfoot with a super lightweight construction.
 It’s a go-to training shoe for lots of athletes because it’s easy on legs and guarantees you’re lower body will be happy on your longer runs.
 The #1 way to get faster is to run more, and these shoes will help you do that.

-That said, it’s not a fast shoe and most people will choose to wear a different shoe when doing faster reps or intervals.
+That said, it’s not a fast running shoe and most people will choose to wear a different shoe when doing faster reps or intervals.
 At Vipers RC, the Clifton is a fan favourite.
-The shoe might not look to flash at first, but once you’ve done a few runs in them, you’ll realise they’re one of the best runnings shoes money can buy.
+The shoe might not look to flash at first, but once you’ve done a few runs in them, you’ll realise they’re one of the best running shoes money can buy.

 Images by @iris.and.me